-- 1. Use your browser to find two URLs with which to experiment, both of which are HTTP (not HTTPS) URLs with no special port.
-The first URL should be that of a small to medium-sized image, whether .jpg, .gif, or .png.
-We want some static content without embedded resources.
+- Use your browser to find two URLs with which to experiment, both of which are HTTP (not HTTPS) URLs with no special port.
+The first URL should be that of a small to medium-sized image, as we are interested in simple static content.
 The second URL should be the home page of some major web site that you would like to study.
 It will be complex by comparison. - 2.
-Prepare your browser by reducing HTTP activity and clearing the cache.
-Apart from one fresh tab that you will use, close all other tabs, windows (and other browsers!) to minimize HTTP traffic. - 3.
-Launch Wireshark and start a capture with a filter of "top port 80".
-We use this filter because there is no shorthand for HTTP, but HTTP is normally carried on TCP port 80.
-Uncheck "capture packets in promiscuous mode". - 4.
+Prepare your machine by reducing HTTP activity and clearing the browser cache.
+Apart from one fresh tab that you will use, close all other tabs and applications to minimize HTTP traffic. - 3.
+Launch Wireshark and start a capture with a filter of "tcp port 80".
+We use this filter because there is no shorthand for HTTP, but HTTP is normally carried on TCP port 80. - 4.
 Fetch the following sequence of URLs, after you wait for a moment to check that there is no HTTP traffic.
 If there is HTTP traffic then you need to find and close the application that is causing it.
 Otherwise your trace will have too much HTTP traffic for you to understand.
 You will paste each URL into the browser URL bar and press Enter to fetch it.
 Do not type the URL, as this may cause the browser to generate additional HTTP requests as it tries to auto-complete your typing. - a.
 Fetch the first static image URL by pasting the URL into the browser bar and pressing "Enter" or whatever is required to run your browser. - b.
 Wait 10 seconds, and re-fetch the static image URL.
 Do this in the same manner, and without using the "Reload" button of your browser, lest it trigger other behavior. - c.
-Wait another 10 seconds, and fetch the second home page URL.
+Wait another 10 seconds, and fetch the second home page URL. - d.

-d.
 Stop the capture after the fetches are complete.